pjindal2/bimm143/lab09/class09.md

     ## 84358402                 0.07678
     ## 843786                   0.12440

-Store the disgnosisi for reference in the future as a separate vector
+Store the disgnosis for reference in the future as a separate vector

 ``` r
 #Q1.
 How many observations are in this dataset?